Updated July 21, 2020

 Salone del Mobile

 The nation of Italy has been hit with one of the worst outbreaks of the coronavirus.
-Announced on March 27, Salone del Mobile will be canceled this year, and will return in 2021.
+Announced on March 27, Salone del Mobile will be canceled this year, and will return April 13 to 18, 2021.

 Spring Decorative Antiques & Textiles Fair

 The 2020 fair in London’s Battersea Park has been canceled, out of respect for the health and safety of the exhibitors and visitors.
 This is the first time in the event’s 35-year history that it has been canceled, but its organizers look forward to the presentation of the autumn edition this September.

 The City of Austin made the decision to cancel the SXSW conference and festival, which was slated for March 13 to 22, as well as SXSW EDU, the education and innovation initiative that was to be held over the three days leading up to the show.